 The river.
 The river was always my solitary spot, the place I went when I needed to be alone and think, where I could watch the water bugs as they meandered in the calm spots before darting away.
 My mother showed it to me before she left and so I always considered it a safe spot.
 I want to shake myself.
 God damn it, Carmen, get it together.
 I glare suspiciously at Hombre, “Why the river?”

 He shrugs, “It doesn’t matter.
 Just come with me.”
 He looks at Beth and Alyssa, both of whom are leaning forward forebodingly, “Are you guys going to make a scene?”

 Beth smiles innocently, but Alyssa chooses to take it personally: “A scene?” she snaps, narrowing her eyes.

 I can see him stiffen, and I quickly cut in, trying to defuse the tension, “How far down the river are we going?”

-I can see Alyssa stewing, and I ask, “Why don’t you want them to come?”
+I ask, “Why don’t you want them to come?”